Talmon Marco

 Talmon Marco is an Israeli-American entrepreneur, best known as the founder of H2Pro, founder and former CEO of Viber, a proprietary cross-platform instant messaging VoIP application for smartphones, and Juno, a ride sharing service.

 Career

-Born in Israel, Marco served as CIO for the Israeli Defense Forces Pikud Merkaz.
+Born in Israel, Marco served as CIO for the Israel Defense Forces Pikud Merkaz.
 He completed a degree in computer science and management from Tel-Aviv University, later moving to the U.S. where he spent most of his adult life.

 In 1997 he co-founded Expand Networks and served as the company's president until 2004.

 In 1998, Marco co-founded iMesh, where he was president until 2010.

 In 2010 he co-founded Viber with Igor Magazinnik, a friend from the Israel Defense Forces, and served as its CEO.
 In 2014, Rakuten acquired the company for $900 million.

 In 2016, he founded Juno, a ride-sharing app.
 In 2017, Gett acquired the company for $200 million.

 In 2019, he co-founded H2Pro, a climate-tech company looking to produce Green Hydrogen at scale.
 The company raised over $100 million from BEV (Bill Gates’ climate fund) and others.